-Actuaries are still searching for the perfect model to describe "the" distribution of unpaid claims, as if imperfections in a model remove it from all consideration, since it can't be "the one."
-This notion can also manifest itself when an actuary settles for a model that seems to work the best or is the easiest to use, or believes that each model must be used in its entirety or not at all.
-Interestingly, this notion was dispelled long ago with respect to deterministic point estimates, as actuaries commonly use many different methods, which range from easy to complex, and judgmentally weight the results to arrive at their best estimate.
+A related issue seems to be the notion that actuaries are still searching for the perfect model to describe "the" distribution of unpaid claims, as if imperfections in a model remove it from all consideration since it can't be "the one."
+This notion can also manifest itself when an actuary settles for a model that seems to work the best or is the easiest to use, or with the idea that each model must be used in its entirety or not at all.
+Interestingly, this notion was dispelled long ago with respect to deterministic point estimates as actuaries commonly use many different methods, which range from easy to complex, and judgmentally weight the results to arrive at their best estimate.

 Model risk - the risk that the model you have chosen is not the same as the one that generates future losses - is very real.
 Weighting or combining multiple estimates is a very practical way of addressing model risk.
-More importantly, the monograph hopes to illustrate the advantage of using a more complete set of risk estimation tools (which can include both stochastic models and deterministic methods) to arrive at an actuarial best estimate of the distribution of possible outcomes, rather than to focus on deterministic methods to select the "mean" and then simply "add on" a simple approximation or use only a favorite model to turn that selected mean into a distribution.
+Thus, another objective of this paper is to show how stochastic reserving can be similar to deterministic reserving when it comes to analyzing and using the best parts of multiple models by illustrating how the results from a Hayne MLE model can be weighted together with other models.
+More importantly, the paper hopes to illustrate the advantage of using a more complete set of risk estimation tools (which can include both stochastic models and deterministic methods) to arrive at an actuarial best estimate of the distribution of possible outcomes, rather than to focus on deterministic methods to select the "mean" and then simply "add on" a simple approximation or use only a favorite model to turn that selected mean into a distribution.